ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/README.md

 The main calculations of the Doc2Vec algorithm are done in [Item Similarity](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/ItemSimilarity.ipynb), where the input is the **TEXT** column.
 In this script, the text is first tokenized and next these tokens are used to train the Doc2Vec.
 The Doc2Vec model also uses pre-embedded words ([Wikipedia-320](http://www.clips.uantwerpen.be/dutchembeddings/wikipedia-320.tar.gz), thanks to [Embedding_GitHub](https://github.com/clips/dutchembeddings)) to kick-start the training.
 *Note that these word-embeddings are Dutch words only.*

-The output of the [Item Similarity](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/ItemSimilarity.ipynb) algorithm, is a single, symmetric, square matrix with the dimension equal to the number of unique articles.
+The output of the [Item Similarity](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/ItemSimilarity.ipynb) algorithm, is a single, symmetric, square matrix with the dimension equal to the number of unique articles, ***CB_pearson.npz***.
+Next to this similarity matrix, a lookup table is exported for the URLs: ***url_CB.csv***.

 ![Item Similarity Output](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Pics/Simmatrix.png "Ouput I-S")